knoepdan/CyberSecRappi/2_ActiveReconnaissance/ActiveReconaissance.md

 ### Varia

-- ICMP -> what is that
+- ICMP -> protocol to support IP
 - get your TCP etc. knowledge up to date